 9. Strategic Brand Integration

-Subtle branding has replaced overt signage.
-Rather than logo-heavy imagery, organizations prefer organic brand presence through color palettes, materials, lighting, and environments that communicate identity naturally.
+Rather than logo-heavy compositions, organizations prefer organic brand presence through tone, environment, lighting, and atmosphere.

 10. Hybrid Coverage and Cross-Platform Content